 There is a 4-minute break between classes that allows students to leave one class and get to their next class.
 This is sufficient time to go from any point in the school to any other point.
 Students are obligated to be in their seats when the tardy bell has finished ringing.
-Consequences for cumulative tardies: 1st-3rd unexcused tardy - verbal warning 4th unexcused tardy -1 lunch detention 5th unexcused tardy -3 days of lunch detention 6th unexcused tardy -1 detention after school 7th unexcused tardy - 1 days AER 8th or more unexcused tardy-Saturday Detention or 1 days AER and two weeks of lunch detention Detentions shall be assigned with a 24-hour notice.
-Failure to serve detentions shall lead to a Saturday detention and/or in-school or out-of-school suspension.
+Consequences for cumulative tardies:

+- 1st-3rd unexcused tardy verbal warning/behavior log - 4th unexcused tardy 1 lunch detention - 5th unexcused tardy 3 days of lunch detention - 6th and above unexcused tardy 1 detention after school

+Detentions shall be assigned with a 24-hour notice.
+Failure to serve detentions shall lead to an additional disciplinary consequence and/or in-school or out-of-school suspension.